 The Nobel Prize in Literature 1926 was awarded to Grazia Deledda "for her idealistically inspired writings which with plastic clarity picture the life on her native island and with depth and sympathy deal with human problems in general."Grazia Deledda received her Nobel Prize one year later, in 1927.
 During the selection process in 1926, the Nobel Committee for Literature decided that none of the year's nominations met the criteria as outlined in the will of Alfred Nobel.
 According to the Nobel Foundation's statutes, the Nobel Prize can in such a case be reserved until the following year, and this statute was then applied.
 Grazia Deledda therefore received her Nobel Prize for 1926 one year later, in 1927.

-Watch the 2019 Nobel Lectures, Nobel Week Dialogue and the prize award ceremonies in Oslo and Stockholm live here at nobelprize.org.
+Watch the 2021 Nobel Prize lectures, the Nobel Prize Concert, Nobel Week Dialogue, the prize award ceremonies in Oslo and Stockholm and Nobel Peace Prize Forum here at nobelprize.org.